ayonli/fron/README.md

 /************************ Compound Types *************************/

-// Techniquely, Object and Array are compound types.
+// Technically, Object and Array are compound types.
 // Object
 { hello: "world", "key with quotes": 12345 }